sarevok89/CSV-Report-Processing/README.md

 # CSV-Report-Processing
 ## Check `Task description.md` for more details about the task for this script

 Loads csv file and process the data using pandas and pycountry modules.
-At the end it creates new csv file with processed data.
+It checks whether csv file is encoded with UTF-8, or UTF-16 and opens it with proper encoding mode.
+At the end it creates new csv file with processed data and encoded in UTF-8.

 ### Modules and packages